about

 As a creative consultant, I help founders and CEOs, movie directors and authors, creative directors and artists tell their stories.
 My expertise is in strategy, development, and communications.
 My services include consulting on business strategy, developing film and television projects, and providing one-on-one executive coaching for business leaders.
 My clients are CEOs, founders, and venture capitalists, as well as WarnerMedia, Playboy Enterprises, FX Networks, Procter & Gamble, and Weber Shandwick.
 I’ve helped authors write books, filmmakers get movies made, and founders boost their profiles in the media and increase their organization’s profit margins.
 Email me to get started here.

-My reporting, essays, and criticism have appeared in over 100 publications, including The Los Angeles Times, The Atlantic, Harper's Bazaar, Slate, The Daily Beast, Newsweek, Forbes.com, Marie Claire, Esquire, The LA Weekly, Variety, The San Francisco Chronicle, Salon, Details, Topic, Gay Magazine, Esquire, The Guardian, FourTwoNine, Men's Health, Glamour UK, The Billfold, Women's Health, The A.V.
+My investigative reporting, personal essays, and cultural criticism have appeared in The Los Angeles Times, The Atlantic, Harper's Bazaar, Slate, The Daily Beast, Newsweek, Forbes.com, Marie Claire, Esquire, The LA Weekly, Variety, The San Francisco Chronicle, Salon, Details, Topic, Gay Magazine, Esquire, The Guardian, FourTwoNine, Men's Health, Glamour UK, The Billfold, Women's Health, The A.V.
 Club, Inc., The Telegraph, BlackBook, Movieline, The Vancouver Sun, Radar, The Virginian-Pilot, Wired, The New York Post, Detour, The San Francisco Examiner, Arena, The San Francisco Bay Guardian, The East Bay Express, HILOBROW, The Good Men Project, and in the anthologies Lost Objects: 50 Stories About the Things We Miss and Why They Matter, edited by Joshua Glenn and Rob Walker and published by Hat & Beard Press, and Hurricane Katrina: Perspective on Modern World History, edited by Ebonie Ledbetter and published by Greenhaven Press.

 My groundbreaking longform investigation of the devastating impact of the Great Recession on the adult movie business, “They Shoot Porn Stars, Don’t They?”, was featured by Slate in "Seven Great Stories About Paying for Sex and Being Paid to Have It” and praised by Longform as “unflinching and devastating.”
-An essay I wrote about the project, "The Numbers On Self-Publishing Long-Form Journalism," has been taught in Media, Politics & Power in the Digital Age at the John F. Kennedy School of Government at Harvard University and Studio 20 at the Arthur L. Carter Journalism Institute at New York University.
+An essay I wrote about it, "The Numbers On Self-Publishing Long-Form Journalism," has been taught in Media, Politics & Power in the Digital Age at the John F. Kennedy School of Government at Harvard University and Studio 20 at the Arthur L. Carter Journalism Institute at New York University.
 In “Extreme Porn Crackdown,” I exposed the Los Angeles Police Department’s efforts to prosecute pornographers.
-For five years, I ran The Letters Project, a controversial social experiment in which strangers confessed their secret sex lives—from prostitution to strip clubs to porn addiction—in anonymous letters.
+For five years, I ran The Letters Project, a controversial social experiment in which strangers confessed to me their secret sex lives—from prostitution to strip clubs to porn addiction—in anonymous letters.
 It was covered by Salon, Newsweek, and CBC Radio.

 My short story collection is You’re a Bad Man, Aren’t You?
 My short stories have appeared in the numerous anthologies, including Significant Objects: 100 Extraordinary Stories About Ordinary Things, edited by Rob Walker and Joshua Glenn and published by Fantagraphics; Best Sex Writing: 2009, edited by Rachel Kramer Bussel and published by Cleis Press; Smut: Volume 1, edited by the Editors of Nerve.com and published by Chronicle Books; Homewrecker: An Adultery Reader, edited by Daphne Gottlieb and published by Soft Skull Press; Sudden Stories: The Mammoth Book of Miniscule Fiction, edited by Dinty W. Moore and published by Mammoth Books; and Chick-Lit 2: No Chick Vics, edited by Cris Mazza and published by Fiction Collective 2.
 My short stories have been or will be published in failbetter, Bending Genres, HILOBROW, Ghost Town, Construction, PANK Magazine, Clackamas Literary Review, Contrary Magazine, Sycamore Review, Nerve, Identity Theory, 3:AM Magazine, Born Magazine, Hobart, Monkeybicycle, Opium, A Shaded View on Fashion Fiction, Word Riot, Elimae, and 2 Gyrlz Quarterly.